whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 file system.
 It supports many commonly used network types such as InfiniBand and Ethernet.

-Basic LNET configuration can be performed using the Intel® Manager for Lustre\* GUI.
+Basic LNET configuration can be performed using the Manager for Lustre\* GUI.
 This is done before creating the Lustre file system.
 In this early version of GUI-based LNET configuration, it is intended that the file system will exist on a *single* LNET and that all servers and